James Anderson (cricketer): 2015: West Indies and New Zealand

-In April 2015, during the drawn first Test of the West Indies tour in Antigua (Anderson's 100th match), he had West Indies captain Denesh Ramdin caught at slip for his 384th Test wicket, thus overtaking another Ian Botham record and becoming England's all-time highest Test match wicket-taker.
+In April 2015, during the drawn first Test of the West Indies tour in Antigua in his 100th Test match, he had West Indies captain Denesh Ramdin caught at slip for his 384th Test wicket, thus overtaking another Ian Botham record and becoming England's all-time highest Test match wicket-taker.
 Despite Anderson's best efforts, the match ended in a draw.
 In the second Test Anderson took 2–47 West Indies first innings as they were bowled out for 299.
 His figures of 4–43 in the second innings helped England put themselves in a match winning position.
 They won the game by nine wickets to go 1–0 up in the series.
 In the final Test, Anderson took 6–42 in the West Indies first innings as England took a first innings lead.
 However, England collapsed in their second innings and although Anderson took a wicket in the West Indies second innings, it wasn't enough to prevent a five wicket defeat as the series ended in a 1–1 draw.
 He was awarded with the player of the series award.

 New Zealand toured England for a 2 test and 5 ODI series.
-Anderson took 1–88 in New Zealand's first innings in the first Test between the two sides.
+Anderson took 1–88 in New Zealand's first innings in the first Test between the two teams.
 In the second innings he took 1–31 as England won the match by 124 runs to go 1–0 up in the series.
 In the second Test he took 2–43 as New Zealand were bowled out for 350.
 He made an unbeaten ten with the bat to help England reach 350 and level the scores.
 In New Zealand's second innings he took 2–96 as New Zealand won the Test to level the series at 1–1.
 During the series Anderson took his 400th Test wicket and scored his 1000th Test run.